 It’s much easier to keep your house clean when there is less stuff to deal with.
 It may be helpful to start a 30 Day Decluttering Challenge.
 This is a quick way to help you focus on places in your home that you could start to declutter.

 If you don’t have time to devote an entire month to declutter your home, then you can add in a few decluttering tasks to your weekly cleaning routine.
 At the beginning of each month, I will make a list of the different places in my house that could use a little decluttering.
-A couple of times a week, I will look a the list and tackle one or two of the tasks.
+A couple of times a week, I will look over the list and tackle one or two of the tasks.

 - 106 Easy Things to Declutter in Your Home Today